 On September 30, 2011 the acquisition of Crude was successfully completed (Note 3).
-As the Merger Agreement was a unit for share transaction no cash consideration was paid and thus the following assets and liabilities of Crude acquired in a non-cash transaction are not included into the Partnership's consolidated statement of cash flows for the year ended December 31, 2011.
+As the merger agreement with Crude was a unit for share transaction no cash consideration was paid and thus the following assets and liabilities of Crude acquired in a non-cash transaction are not included into the Partnership's consolidated statement of cash flows for the year ended December 31, 2011.

-Crude's Net Assets As of September 30, 2011
+Crude's Net Assets eptember 30, 2011

 Trade receivables \$ 8,321

 Prepayments and other assets 629

 Inventories 9,503

 Vessels 351,750

 Total assets 370,203

 Trade accounts payable \$ 12,497

 Due to related parties 10,457

 Accrued liabilities 1,525

 Long term debt 134,580

 Total liabilities 159,059

 Total Net Assets 211,144

-The following assets and liabilities were included in the balance sheets of vessel owning entities acquired from CMTC, however, these assets, liabilities and equity amounts were retained by CMTC on April 6, 2009, April 12, 2009, March 1, 2010 and June 30, 2010 when the shares of the vessel-owning companies of the M/T Agamemnon II, the M/T Ayrton II, the M/T Atrotos and M/T Alkiviadis were transferred from CMTC to the Partnership, respectively.
+The following assets and liabilities were included in the balance sheets of vessel owning entities acquired from CMTC, however, these assets, liabilities and equity amounts were retained by CMTC on March 1, 2010 and June 30, 2010 when the shares of the vessel-owning companies of the M/T Atrotos and the M/T Alkiviadis were transferred from CMTC to the Partnership, respectively.
 These transfers have been accounted for as transfers of equity interests between entities under common control where prior years were retroactively adjusted as if the transfers occurred at the beginning of the earliest comparable period (Note 1).
-As such assets and liabilities were included in the Partnership's balance sheet due to retrospective presentation, but were not acquired by the Partnership upon acquisition of the above mentioned vessel-owning entities, the cash flows for the years ended December 31, 2010 and 2009 were adjusted accordingly to exclude the following amounts of assets and liabilities as they did not result in cash inflows or outflows in the Partnership's consolidated financial statements:
+As such assets and liabilities were included in the Partnership's balance sheet due to retrospective presentation, but were not acquired by the Partnership upon acquisition of the above mentioned vessel-owning entities, the cash flows for the years ended December 31, 2010 were adjusted accordingly to exclude the following amounts of assets and liabilities as they did not result in cash inflows or outflows in the Partnership's consolidated financial statements: